history control tooltip

 The social determinants of health are the circumstances in which people are born, grow up, live, work, and age, as well as the systems put in place to deal with illness.
 These circumstances are in turn shaped by a wider set of forces: economics, social and political forces.

-Community-wide action to prevent obesity
+Community-wide strategy to prevent obesity

-Community-wide action to prevent obesity
+Community-wide strategy to prevent obesity

 Developing a sustainable approach and leadershipView the 'Obesity: Developing a sustainable approach and leadership' path